 Where to stay and getting around

-Once in Yogyakarta, there are plenty of good neighborhoods to stay.
+Once in Yogyakarta, there are plenty of good neighborhoods to stay with family-friendly accommodations.
 We stayed in the Danunegaran neighborhood in southern Yogyakarta, near Jalan Tirtodipuran and Jalan Prawirotaman.
 These two streets are popular among tourists, and are lined with restaurants and tour companies.
 They’re pretty close to many of the things to do in Yogyakarta, which is why this area is so popular among travelers.

 Another place to stay is northern Yogyakarta.
 Many of the universities are located in this part of town, as well as some higher end shopping malls.
 Some of the newer things to do in Yogyakarta are also located in this area.